MiguelFranken/melodii/Documentation/DEPLOYMENT.md

 We used a Raspberry Pi 4 with 4GB of RAM running Raspian Buster.
 We placed our project files in `~/Project/media-computing-project`, which serves as the base directory for all scripts.

 ## Setup
-The following programs are reqiured to be installed on the Pi:
+The following programs are required to be installed on the Pi:

 - [Node.js](https://github.com/nodesource/distributions/blob/master/README.md#debinstall) (we used v12.13.1) with npm (we used v6.13.6)
 - [chromium-browser](https://itsfoss.com/install-chromium-ubuntu/)